Installation

 In your Cypress plugins file, add the following code:

-const cypressReplay = require("@replayio/cypress"); module.exports = (on, config) => { cypressReplay.default(on, config); return config; };
+javascriptconst cypressReplay = require("@replayio/cypress"); module.exports = (on, config) => { cypressReplay.default(on, config); return config; };

 Screenshots and Videos

-In these examples, video and screenshotOnRunFailure are set to false.
+video and screenshotOnRunFailure are set to false.
 This is not required, but recommended to improve performance.
+Screenshots and videos typically arenโt needed when you already have a replay!

 Once configured, continue to Recording Tests.